jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (7) The provisions in subpart 2 of this Part are largely procedural in nature and cover matters including notification of the assistance or intervention, reporting requirements, and payment and protection for the individuals carrying out the assistance or intervention.

 ### 255 Application of this Part
-The Minister may appoint a Ministerial body under subpart 1 of this Part only to a local authority and not to any entity that the local authority may control or have an interest in, for example, a council-controlled organisation, council-controlled trading organisation, council organisation, or other subsidiary of the local authority.
+(1) The Minister may appoint a Ministerial body under subpart 1 of this Part only to a local authority and not to any entity that the local authority may control or have an interest in, for example, a council-controlled organisation, council-controlled trading organisation, council organisation, or other subsidiary of the local authority.
+(2) However, the Minister may exercise the powers in this Part in relation to a local board and, for that purpose, this Part applies, with any necessary modifications, as if a local board were a local authority.

 ### 256 Interpretation
 In this Part,—